Sexual Harassment Disciplinary Training in Tennessee

 Disciplinary Harassment Counseling & Corrective Training in Tennessee

-When there is misconduct in the workplace, quick actions—other than termination—can go a long way in helping the Tennessee employers get the situation under control and set expectations as to what should be done shortly thereafter.
-The Disciplinary Harassment Counseling program aims at those employees who have strayed past the line, violating the EEOC standards or company harassment policies.
+When there is misconduct in the workplace, quick actions—other than termination—can go a long way in helping Tennessee employers get the situation under control and set expectations for what should be done shortly thereafter.
+The Disciplinary Harassment Counseling program is aimed at employees who have crossed the line, violating EEOC standards or company harassment policies.

-Rather than taking the immediate step of dismissing the employee, companies can work through our structured training and corrective approach to administer consequences and prevent the behavior from recurring.
+Rather than immediately dismissing the employee, companies can work through our structured training and corrective approach to administer consequences and prevent the behavior from recurring.
 Our program is conducted in-person across Nashville, Memphis, and Knoxville.

 What the Tennessee Disciplinary Training Includes